 Vessels are also chartered under voyage charters, where a contract is made for the use of a vessel under which the Company is paid freight on the basis of moving cargo from a loading port to a discharge port.
 The Company accounts for a voyage charter when all the following criteria are met: (i) the parties to the contract have approved the contract in the form of a written charter agreement or fixture recap and are committed to perform their respective obligations, (ii) the Company can identify each party's rights regarding the services to be transferred, (iii) the Company can identify the payment terms for the services to be transferred, (iv) the charter agreement has commercial substance (that is, the risk, timing, or amount of the future cash flows is expected to change as a result of the contract) and (v) it is probable that the Company will collect substantially all of the consideration to which it will be entitled in exchange for the services that will be transferred to the charterer.
-The Company determined that its voyage charters consist of a single performance obligation which is met evenly as the voyage progresses and hence, the voyage revenues are recognized on a pro rata basis over the duration of the voyage from load port to discharge port.
+The Company determined that its voyage charters consist of a single performance obligation which is met evenly as the voyage progresses and hence, the voyage revenues are recognized on a pro rata basis over the duration of the voyage from load port to discharge port, in accordance with ASC 606 - Revenue from Contracts with Customers ("ASC 606").
 Probable losses on voyages are provided for in full at the time such losses can be estimated.
-Related expenses are operating expenses, bunkers and voyage expenses, and are all paid for by the Company.
-Costs incurred prior to loading which are directly related to the voyage may be deferred if they meet certain conditions, and are amortized over the duration of the voyage from load port to discharge port.
+Related expenses are operating expenses, bunkers and voyage expenses and are all paid for by the Company.
+Costs incurred prior to loading which are directly related to the voyage port.
 Costs incurred during the voyage are expensed as incurred.
-Demurrage income represents payments by the charterer to the vessel owner when loading or discharging time exceeds the stipulated time in the voyage charter and is recognized when earned and collection is reasonably assured.
-Dispatch expense represents payments by the Company to the charterer when loading or discharging time is less than the stipulated time in the voyage charter and is recognized as incurred.

 Voyage hire is typically paid upon completion of the performance obligation.
-During the years ended December 31, 2016, 2017 and 2018, there has only been one instance in each of 2017 and 2018 where a vessel was employed under a voyage charter and in both cases the voyage had began and ended in the same period.
+During the years ended December 31, 2017, 2018 and 2019, there has only been one instance in each of 2017 and 2018 where a vessel was employed under a voyage charter and in both cases the voyage had begun and ended in the same period.

 Unearned revenue includes: (i) cash received prior to the balance sheet date relating to services to be rendered after the balance sheet date and (ii) deferred revenue resulting from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates.
 Accrued revenue results from straight-line revenue recognition in respect of charter agreements that provide for varying charter rates.

 Commissions (address and brokerage), regardless of charter type, are always paid by the Company, are deferred and amortized over the related charter period and are presented as a separate line item in revenues to arrive at net revenues in the accompanying consolidated statements of operations.